 With the building of the Aurelian walls (271-75) in the late 3rd century, the mausoleum was transformed into a fortress.
 It acquired its present name following a vision by Pope Gregory the Great (r.
 590-604).
 According to legend, the pope was leading a procession of people, praying for deliverance from an attack of the plague, when he saw a vision of the archangel St Michael hovering over Hadrian’s tomb.
 St Michael was in the act of re-sheathing his sword, which the pope took to be a sign that his prayers had been answered.

 Hadrian's mausoleum was duly renamed the Castel Sant’ Angelo.
 For several centuries the castle was crowned by a marble statue of the St Michael, the work of Raffaello da Montelupo (c.1504 - c.1567).
-In 1747 it was replaced by the bronze statue that we see today, the work of the Flemish sculptor Peter Anton Verschaffelt (1710-93).
+In 1747 it was replaced by the bronze statue that we see today, the work of the sculptor Peter Anton Verschaffelt (1710-93).